 - If you notice interior signs of roof damage (water stains, mold)

-Now, let’s explore the key components of a thorough roof inspection checklist.
+Now, let’s explore the key components of a thorough roofing inspection checklist.

-The exterior portion of your roof inspection checklist is crucial as it covers the most visible and exposed parts of your roofing system.
+Exterior inspections focus on visible damage, material wear, and drainage systems.
+This step helps identify issues caused by weather and aging.
+The exterior portion of your roofing inspection checklist is crucial as it covers the most visible and exposed parts of your roofing system.
 Here’s what to look for:

 - Check for sagging areas or depressions